boxcarcoder/Task-List/README.md

 # Task-List
-Basics of JS, CSS, HTML.
-In my .js file, we use the jQuery library.

-The addition of my own API calls and database is a work in progress now.
+This is the front-end of a simple task list.
+I use the jQuery library to manipulate HTML elements.

+The backend, including my own built API, also incorporates MongoDB, Mongoose, and Express.

+My backend code can be found here: https://github.com/boxcarcoder/Task-List-API